 …as skin pickers and nail biters, ourselves…

-Pomegranate seed oil, pear seed oil, chamomile, lavender, tea tree and eucalyptus oil with “an exceptionally high percent of vitamin e” are listed as ingredients for PickFix™.
-Some skin pickers benefit from a skincare routine, making this product successful in the illusion that it’s addressing the skin picking behavior.
-As a teenager, I tried vitamin e oil but its stickiness was triggering for me in making me touch my face more, and thus, pick.
+Pomegranate seed oil, pear seed oil, chamomile, lavender, tea tree and eucalyptus oil with “an exceptionally high percent of vitamin e” are listed as ingredients.
+Some skin pickers benefit from a skincare routine, making this product successful in the illusion that it’s addressing the behavior.
+As a teenager, I tried vitamin e oil but its stickiness was triggering in making me touch my face more, and thus, pick.
 It was effective in speeding up healing, as this serum likely is with its listed additives used in many skincare products that are available at a lower cost financially (and without the shame of being told that picking is “nasty”).

 The most important part of an item’s description is what’s in its disclaimer.
 Like with nearly all non-regulated products, it’s located at the bottom of the page in hopes that you’re already sold on their product by the time you finish reading- if you even make it all the way to this obligatory statement.
 Sales would plummet if this was showcased at the top.

-Within 24 hours of publishing this post, the co-founder of Carter + Jane reached out to me to concede that the use of “nasty” could “make someone feel bad or shamed” and has since changed the ostracizing tone on their American website.
+Within 24 hours of publishing this post, the co-founder of Carter + Jane reached out to me and admitted that the use of “nasty” could “make someone feel bad or shamed” and has since changed the ostracizing tone on their American website.
+She also offered a sample bottle of PickFix.

 I responded with the following: